-When I was shopping for my Steak Kabobs post, I tossed around an easy rice pilaf idea in my head and instantly thought of vegetable soup mix and how flavorful it is.
-I wanted a rice pilaf that didn’t have you going to the pantry for fifty thousand different herbs so decided this was definitely worth a try.
+When I was shopping for my steak kabobs post, I tossed around an easy rice pilaf idea in my head.
+I instantly thought of vegetable soup mix and how flavorful it is.
+I wanted an easy rice pilaf recipe that didn’t have you going to the pantry for fifty thousand different herbs so decided this was definitely worth a try.

-Oh my goodness, we love it!
+This simple but deliciously rice pilaf recipe involves just three ingredients: long grain rice, the aforementioned vegetable soup mix, and chicken bouillon cubes.
+The end result?
+Oh my goodness, we love it and I was right about the flavor.
 My only complaint from the kids was that I didn’t make enough, so next time I’ll be doubling this recipe so we can have some for later.

 You can use chicken broth in place of the cubes if you like but I prefer bouillon cubes for budget reasons.

-Place all ingredients (plus water) in a small saucepot.
+Place all of the ingredients (plus water) in a small saucepot.

-Bring this to a boil, stirring every now and then, then reduce heat, cover, and simmer for about 15 minutes, or until all the water is absorbed.
+Bring this to a boil over , stirring every now and then.
+Then reduce heat, cover, and simmer for about 15 minutes, or until all the water is absorbed.

-Stir in some fresh or dried parsley if you would like – skip this step entirely if you’d rather
+Stir in some fresh or dried parsley if you would like or you can skip this step entirely if you’d rather.

 Fluff it up a bit and enjoy!

-- 1 package vegetable soup mix I used Knorr 1 ounce pkg
+- 1 packet vegetable soup mix I used Knorr 1 ounce pkg

-- 3-4 chicken bouillon cubes plus 3 cups water*
+- 3-4 chicken bouillon cubes plus 3 cups of water*

 - 1 cup uncooked long grain white rice not instant

 - Bring just to a boil over medium heat.
-Reduce heat to low and simmer, cover and cook 15 minutes or until all of the water is absorbed.
+Reduce heat to low and simmer.
+Cover and cook for 15 minutes or until all of the water is absorbed.

 - Fluff with a fork and serve.

-*3 Cups chicken broth may be substituted for the chicken bouillon cubes and water
+*3 cups of chicken broth may be substituted for the chicken bouillon cubes and water

 “It isn’t what you have, or who you are, or where you are, or what you are doing that makes you happy or unhappy.